openshift/installer/docs/user/aws/install_edge-zones.md

 When the cluster is installed using the edge compute pool, the MTU for the overlay network is automatically adjusted depending on the network plugin used.

-When the cluster was already installed without the edge compute pool, without Local Zone support, the required dependencies must be satisfied.
+When the cluster was already installed without the edge compute pool, and without Local Zone support, the required dependencies must be satisfied.
 The steps below cover both scenarios.

 ### Adjust the MTU of the overlay network